Chair

 Role of Design in Community Dialogue

-Maria Eugenia Siguencia (University of Cuenca)
+Maria Eugenia Siguencia (Universidad of Cuenca)

 The poster session on Resilience and Heritage delves into the symbiotic relationship between built heritage and resilience in the face of disasters and dynamic environmental challenges.
 This poster session explores how preserving and integrating heritage into urban planning and disaster management strategies can foster more resilient communities.
 Heritage, encompassing historic structures, monuments, cultural landscapes, and traditional architectural practices, not only carries immense cultural and historical significance but also plays a pivotal role in enhancing community resilience.
 The Resilience and Heritage poster session invites researchers, practitioners, heritage experts, and community representatives to share their experiences, insights, and research findings.
 Together, we explore innovative ways to integrate heritage considerations into urban planning, disaster management, and resilience-building strategies for a more sustainable and culturally rich future.